 High levels of testosterone in men is part of the reason that they are less likely than women to develop multiple sclerosis (MS), an autoimmune disease that affects the brain and spinal cord.
 From Northwestern University, scientists studied MS in mice to uncover the protective effect of testosterone.
+Using a testosterone booster may help as a line of defense against the disease.

 In MS, T cells of the immune system attack the myelin sheath, a protective layer of insulation that surrounds nerve fibers in the central nervous system, which includes the brain and spinal cord.
 Nerve impulses without proper insulation are disrupted while traveling to and from the brain and spinal cord, producing symptoms that range from mild to severe.
 Fatigue, numbness or tingling, walking difficulty, muscle spasms, vision problems, bladder problems, cognitive changes, and depression are just a few of the symptoms that commonly affect people with MS.